-To ensure compliance with the statutes that the Registry is mandated to enforce. the Registry assessed civil penalties against 42 individuals and organizations in 2014.
-In 14 of the cases the violations were class 1 violations. which carry а maximum penalty of \$25 a day for each day a campaign financial disclosure report is filed late.
-The other 28 cases were class 2 violations, which carry civil penalties of up to of \$10,000 per violation.
+To ensure compliance with the statutes that the Registry is mandated to enforce, the Registry assessed civil penalties against 55 individuals organizations and 2018.
+In three (3) of the the violations cases were class 1 violations, which carry a maximum penalty of \$25 a day for each day a campaign financial disclosure report is filed late.
+The other 52 cases were class 2 violations, which carry civil penalties of up to of \$10,000 per violation.